Kukuun/Mastermind/README.md

 # Mastermind
-Mastermind made in a console application.
+Made with: VS console application.

 First select a combination for the second player to guess - press enter twice to confirm your combination.